gve-sw/gve_devnet_webex_virtual_museum/README.md

 ## Additional Steps to Demonstrate Access from an External Device

-To access this application from an external device it requires to be reachable over an internet accessible URL.
+To access this application from an external device it must be reachable over an internet accessible URL.
 Therefore, it can be deployed on different IaaS platform like Heroku, Amazon Web Services Lambda, Google Cloud Platform (GCP) and more.
 Alternatively, it is possible to use the tool ngrok for this reason.
 Please be aware that ngrok can be blocked in some corporate networks.

 ## Screenshots